When you roll out a new brand identity there are a lot of jobs to do, and most of them all at the same time.

 - Update your logo in the ‘Photos’ section.
 Consider whether any other images need to be updated – like photos of your premises that show your old brand identity.

-- Create a Google My Business post about your new brand.
+- Create a Google Business Profile post about your new brand.